1. About acrivastine

 8. Cautions with other medicines

-Some medicines and acrivastine interfere with each other and increase the chances of you having side effects.
+Some medicines affect how acrivastine works or can increase the chances of you having side effects.

 Check with your pharmacist or doctor if you're taking: